andrewcooke/spokes/README.md

 make a new pattern by adding another radial spoke to one side.

 These patterns aren't very interesting, but can sometimes be useful.
-For example, the Adapted Crow's Foot pattern has an extra radial spoke, making its length 4 (ordinary Crow's Foot has 3 spokes in a "slice of pie").
+For example, the Extended Crow's Foot pattern has an extra radial spoke, making its length 4 (ordinary Crow's Foot has 3 spokes in a "slice of pie").

 Instead of writing these patterns out as type C, I add the number of extra radial spokes after the pattern letter.
-So Adapted Crow's Foot is written as 2,0A1 (ordinary Crow's Foot is 2,0A).
+So Extended Crow's Foot is written as 2,0A1 (ordinary Crow's Foot is 2,0A).

 For consistency, C patterns (if any - TODO) with trailing zeroes are